TobiasPSP/doneland_sources/Components/Power/Battery/Battery Testers/All-In-One Testers/readme.md

 ### Additional Tips for Using Battery Testers
 * **For Accurate Readings**: Ensure the battery is correctly inserted, and allow a brief warm-up period for the tester.
 * **Testing Different Battery Chemistries**: Stick to the chemistries specified for the device to avoid inaccurate readings or potential damage.
 Lithium-based chemistries (LiIon, LiPo, LiFePO₄) tend to work best with these testers.
+* **Non-Rechargeable Batteries:** With non-rechargeable batteries, you may want to set the stop voltage to the lowest possible value to measure the total battery capacity.
+Make sure you are using a test mode that **does not involve automatic charging!**
 * **Interpreting Results**: High internal resistance or low capacity often indicates a battery near the end of its lifespan.
 Frequent full charge-discharge cycles may reduce battery life for certain chemistries.

 With these features and tips, you can make the most of your battery tester to gauge battery performance, identify counterfeit units, and extend the lifespan of quality batteries.